๐Ÿ”๏ธ South Dakota Eviction Notice Laws

 ๐Ÿ“† 30 Days

-To terminate a month-to-month tenancy without cause, either the landlord or tenant must provide at least 30 days’ written notice before the end of the rental period.
+To terminate a month-to-month tenancy without cause, either party must provide at least 30 days’ written notice before the end of the rental period.
 No reason is required.
 The notice must expire at the end of a rental period.

 ๐Ÿ“„ Get Free 30-Day Notice to Vacate